AndiKod/racoon.vim/README.md

 ## One file, hands-free simple Install

-1. Backup/Rename existing .vimrc and things inside .vim folder
+1. Backup/Rename existing .vimrc and things inside .vim folder You can either have `~/.vimrc` OR `~/.vim/vimrc`
-2. Copy the `vimrc` file inside `~/.vim` folder
+2. Copy the `vimrc` file inside `~/.vim` folder (to keep is simple)
-3. Open Vim.
+3. Open Vim :)

-VimPlug will install itself inside `.vim/autoload`, then procede to install the main plugins in `.vim/plugged` including coc.nvim, then CoC will install a first round of extensions/tools/lsp:
+VimPlug will install itself inside `.vim/autoload`, then procede to install the main plugins in `.vim/plugged` including coc.nvim, then CocNvim will install a first round of extensions/tools/lsp:

 ```vim
 " Auto install first extentions
 let g:coc_global_extensions = [ 'coc-vimlsp', 'coc-tabnine', 'coc-snippets', 'coc-prettier', 'coc-pairs', 'coc-html', 'coc-eslint', 'coc-emmet', 'coc-tsserver', 'coc-json', 'coc-css', '@yaegassy/coc-tailwindcss3' ]
 ```

 You're ready to roll with snippets, auto completion, auto formating, AI assistant, live checking for errors, ...as a starting point.
-Play around, make it your own Rac@@n.
+It's just a beginning.

 The installed plugins and config files are in `~/.vim` and `~/.config/coc/`.